Skip to content

 Set UnhealthyThresholdCount to be 2.

-Connect the Target Group ARN output socket of app-tg component to the Target Group ARN input socket of the HTTP:8080 frame.
+Connect the Target Group Arn Output Socket of the app-tg Component to the Target Group Arn Input Socket of the listener-actions Component.

 Create an IAM Role